HomeBMW

 Power, Ride and Handling

-We think the 2025 M2 is an awesome machine, with a wonderful 473 hp erupting under that little hood to enable a 0-60 mph time of 4.1 seconds.
-This year’s boost of 20 hp shaves a tenth from last year’s time.
-To lose a couple more, choose the automatic transmission.
-Even so, we reckon a lot of M2 buyers are willing to forgo that eye-blink duration in favor of the stick shift’s greater involvement.
+We think the 2026 M2 is an awesome machine, with a wonderful 473 hp erupting under that little hood to enable a standstill-to-60 mph time of 4.1 seconds.
+To lose a couple more tenths, choose the automatic transmission.
+Even so, we reckon a lot of M2 buyers are willing to forgo that eye-blink duration in favor of the stick-shift’s greater involvement.
 We should also mention that BMW tends to be conservative with its official output and acceleration figures.
 However things might pan out in the real world, the M2 is indisputably quick and powerful.

-The Audi RS 3 has 500 horsepower and hits 60 mph in just 3.6 seconds, but we love the precision and balance of this rear-drive M2.
+The Audi RS 3 has 401 hp and hits 60 mph in just 3.6 seconds, but we love the precision and balance of this rear-drive M2.
 These two cars are different enough to have their own appeal.
-The M2 beats the base Porsche 718 Cayman coupe, which has 300 horsepower and hits 60 mph in 4.9 seconds.

-The thing about any 2 Series is that it’s poised and agile as if it was made especially for canyon roads, with quick steering and confidence-inspiring brakes.
-That’s especially true of the M2, which is made all the more capable by an adaptive M suspension as standard.
+The thing about any 2 Series is that it’s poised and nimble, as if it was made especially for canyon roads, with quick steering and confidence-inspiring brakes.
+That’s especially true of the M2, made all the more capable by an adaptive M suspension as standard.

 Fuel Economy